About this service

 Help reduce the spread of Norovirus.
 Wash your hands thoroughly and stay at home.

-• prevent the spread of germs with good hand washing.
+Prevent the spread of germs with good hand washing.
+Wash hands well with soap and water.

-Adopting good hand washing practices reduces the risk of spread which is particularly important when we’re visiting friends or relatives in hospital, the elderly at their home or when we’re around very young children.
+Adopting good hand washing practices reduces the risk of spreading germs, which is particularly important when we’re visiting friends or relatives in hospital, the elderly at their home or when we’re around very young children.

 You should wash your hands: